joshbrew/graphscript/docs/Router.md

 # User Router

 This is where the router really shines.
-You can create users and shared remote data sessions in just a few lines, where every user is automatically associated with their endpoints and then efficient checks are used to only update data as necessary over private or async or sync group sessions (i.e. where only one user or all users share data).
+You can create users and shared remote data sessions in just a few lines, where every user is automatically associated with their endpoints and then persistent user sessions can be created with efficient checks are used to only update users with new data as necessary over one-on-one, or async/sync group sessions (i.e. where only one user or all users share data to other connected users).

 Backend: